 - Attendance at Parent Consultation meetings

 - Parent, Teacher and Friends Association

 - SEND ‘Drop in’ sessions are available every Friday afternoon.

 Your child’s class teacher will be happy to discuss your concerns.
 Appointments can be arranged by telephoning school.

+The Head Teacher.
 The Senior Leadership Team.

 Where can I find the local authority’s Local Offer?

 The Children and Families Act (2014) has introduced a new approach towards the way in which parents/carers and children are supported.

 Find more information about this at – www.stoke.gov.uk